Why Are My Koi Losing Color? Guide to Koi Color Loss & Solutions (updated)

 One of the most spectacular features of ornamental koi, and also the main thing that separates them from regular wild carp, is their fantastically broad color pallet.
 Unlike other species of freshwater pond fish, koi not only come in a range of shapes and sizes, but also countless color patterns, and it is these unique colors that draw most people to the hobby in the first place.

 The main goal of koi keeping is making sure your koi are happy and healthy, which in turn ensures your koi maintain a strong and vibrant color throughout their life.
 Sadly, sometimes things can happen which can cause koi to start losing their colour, which gradually dulls over time.
 A koi that is changing in color is often an indicator of a problem within its environment they’re unhappy with which is causing them stress or discomfort.

 - Poor water quality

 - Predator attacks

 - Injury, parasites, or sickness

 - Changes in water temperature

 Although koi often start losing color due to the environmental problems above, sometimes it’s just natural and there isn’t anything you can fix.
-For example, koi will naturally dull in color as they age, so older koi will look much less vibrant in comparison to young and growing fish.
-Likewise, during spawning (breeding) a female koi may lose some color due to the stress of the process, but this is often temporary and returns afterwards so long as this fish is still healthy.
+For example, koi will naturally dull in color as they age, so older koi will look much less vibrant in comparison to young and growing fish still developing their color.
+Likewise, during spawning (breeding) a female koi may lose some color due to the stress of the process, but this is often temporary and returns afterward so long as this fish is still healthy.